I am a Fellow of the Openmind Research Institute and an Adjunct Professor of Computing Science at the University of Alberta.

 January, 2025: Co-organizing an RLDM workshop: Saving the Phenomena of Minds.

-December, 2024: On a panel at the Openmind retreat in Singapore.
+December, 2024: Spoke about embodiment at the Openmind retreat in Singapore.

 December, 2024: Started as a Research Fellow at Openmind.